Red-Sharp-Group/RedSharp.General/README.md

 >The package is available for `.Net Framework` and `.Net Core`.
 The `.Net Standard` is not an option because I do not want to reimplement the `NativeMemory` class on my own.

->The shared memory functionality is OS specific, I have decided that it would be easier to make a simple `if ... else ...` statement than to make a OS specific libraries.
+>The shared memory functionality is OS specific, I have decided that it would be easier to make a simple `if ... else ...` statement than to make OS specific libraries.